Buddha Nurture

 Buddhism is about Balance - finding our own Middle Way

-The Buddha realised that contentment comes from balance.
-For him, it was about finding a middle path between self-denial and self-gratification—both of which can keep us stuck in different kinds of suffering.
+Stories within Buddhism emphasise that contentment comes from balance.
+For the historical Buddha, it was about finding a middle path between self-denial and self-gratification—both of which can keep us stuck in different kinds of suffering.

 Buddhist teachings aren’t meant to be rules or moral tests.
 They’re most useful when we treat them as gentle invitations to notice what nurtures us, and to begin moving in that direction.